amoniacou/karmahrm_feed/README.md

-= SimplehrFeed
+= KarmaHrmFeed

-Feed plugin for SimpleHrm
+Feed plugin for KarmaHrmm